pgjdbc/pgjdbc/pgjdbc/src/test/java/org/postgresql/test/README.md

 1. Add a test class.
 It should contain `setUp()` and `tearDown()` methods that create and destroy the fixture respectively.
-2. Edit `$JDBC_SRC/org/postgresql/test/jdbc2/Jdbc2TestSuite.java` or
-   `$JDBC_SRC/org/postgresql/test/jdbc3/Jdbc3TestSuite.java` and add your class.
+2. Add your test class in `$JDBC_SRC/src/test/java/org/postgresql/test`.
 This will make the test case part of the test suite.

 6 Guidelines for developing new tests